tahiri-lab/QSAR/paper/paper.md

 The foundational data employed in this study originate from a diverse set of molecules, including pharmaceutical drugs and environmental chemicals, contextualized within the breastfeeding scenario.
-The primary focus is on the quantitative prediction of the $M/P_{ratio}$, which is necessary for assessing the safety and exposure risks of breastfeeding infants to these substances [@verstegen2022].
+The primary focus is on the quantitative prediction of the $M/P_{ratio}$ (\autoref{eq:mp_ratio}), which is necessary for assessing the safety and exposure risks of breastfeeding infants to these substances [@verstegen2022].
 By applying **qsarKit** to this domain, we aim to effectively provide a free framework to help in the domain of breastfeeding research.

 ## Dataset Composition and Distribution